Pack-Years Calculator

 Smoking 15 cigarettes/day (0.75 packs/day) for 25 years yields 0.75 × 25 = 18.75 pack-years.
 This is below the USPSTF 20 pack-year threshold for LDCT screening but represents significant cumulative exposure with elevated COPD and cardiovascular risk.

-The 2021 USPSTF recommendation (Grade B) expanded lung cancer screening criteria to adults aged 50-80 with ≥20 pack-year history who currently smoke or quit within the past 15 years.
-This change from the 2013 criteria (age 55-80, ≥30 pack-years) was driven by modeling studies showing improved outcomes, particularly for women and Black individuals who develop lung cancer at lower pack-year exposures.
+The current USPSTF recommendation (Grade B) expanded lung cancer screening criteria to adults aged 50-80 with ≥20 pack-year history who smoke or quit within the past 15 years.
+This change from older criteria was driven by modeling studies showing improved outcomes, particularly for women and Black individuals who develop lung cancer at lower pack-year exposures.
 Annual LDCT screening reduced lung cancer mortality in the NLST trial.
 Screening discussions also depend on age, quit interval, overall health, and the ability to undergo follow-up evaluation.

 The Global Initiative for Chronic Obstructive Lung Disease (GOLD) identifies smoking as the primary COPD risk factor, with ≥10 pack-years often used as part of symptom-based respiratory review.
 COPD development is not deterministic — only a subset of smokers develop clinically significant airflow obstruction, and the risk is influenced by genetic susceptibility, occupational exposures, and air pollution.
 Spirometry remains the reference standard for confirming persistent airflow obstruction (FEV1/FVC < 0.70 post-bronchodilator), so pack-years are best treated as one part of the clinical context rather than a diagnosis.